 Lisanne took some time off to go on the ultimate Southeast Asia trip.
 She strapped on her backpack and went all the way from Khao San Road in Bangkok to Halong Bay in Vietnam.
-For Bunch of Backpackers she kept track on all her travel expenses.
+She kept track of all her travel expenses for Bunch of Backpackers.
 Find out her costs of 3 months backpacking in Southeast Asia below!

 This article is part of the Money Matters series in which we ask travelers to keep their expenses for Bunch of Backpackers.
 Real travelers, real expenses.
 Some of the links are affiliate links for Hostelworld.
 This won’t cost you anything extra, but buys me a beer on the road.

 COSTS OF 76 DAYS SOUTHEAST ASIA*: 2280,83 EURO (2624,21 USD)

 DAILY TRAVEL EXPENSES SOUTHEAST ASIA*: 30,00 EURO (34,51 USD)

 *These daily travel expenses are per one person per day.
 Including all tours, flights, souvenirs, lodging, food, drinks, entrance fees, tips etc. Excluding international flights to/from the Netherlands.

 These prices are per person unless stated otherwise.

 One night in a hostel dormitory: 3,47-9,56 euro (4-11 USD)